andreas-kupries/aktive/doc/ref/generator_virtual.md

 Syntax: __aktive image indexed__  (param value)...

-Returns 2-band image where each pixel declares its own position
+Returns a 2-band image where each pixel declares its own position

+__Note__ that while the result is usable as a warp map for the <!xref aktive op warp map> operation, it will not do anything, as it represents the identity warping.

 |Parameter|Type|Default|Description|
 |:---|:---|:---|:---|